Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ### DaemonSet

 So remember how I said Kubernetes is using Labels all the time?
-A DaemonSet is a controller that ensures that at any given time a given daemonized application is always running for a congiured Node.
+A DaemonSet is a controller that ensures that at any given time a given daemonized application is always running for a configured Node.

-For example, you have a node which is hosting a mysql service or you'd like every node that is tagged as `logger` or `mission_critical` to run an auditing service / logger daemon.
-Then you create a daemonset and give it a node selector called `logger` or `mission_critical`.
-Which will look for a node that has that given label and always ensure that if a node exists it will also have an instance of that daemon running in it.
+For example, you want all the nodes labelled with `logger` or `mission_critical` to run an logger / auditing service daemon.
+Then you create a DaemonSet and give it a node selector called `logger` or `mission_critical`.
+That will make Kubernetes look for a node that has that given label and always ensure that if a node exists it will also have an instance of that daemon running on it.
 Thus everyone running on that node will have access to that daemon locally.

-It does more than that though.
+In case of my application the NSQ daemon could be a DaemonSet.
+I would ensure it's up on a node which has the receiver component running by labelling a node with `receiver` and specifying a DaemonSet with `receiver` application selector.

 The DaemonSet has all the benefits of the ReplicaSet.
-Meaning it's scalable and you'll get the benefit of Kubernetes managing it.
-Which means, if it dies, it will get re-created.
+It's scalable and Kubernetes manages it; which means, all life cycle events are handled by Kube enusring it never dies or if it dies it gets immediately replaced.

 ### Scaling